Last week was a busy week in the studio with writing tenders for clients, articles for newspapers, and attending a new meet up in Cambridge Mob Happy.

 - Don’t be afraid to turn down work if it doesn’t fit within your niche.

-- Be proud to refer work across to other professionals – collaboration is much more productive than competition.
+- Be proud to refer work across to other professionals – collaboration is much more productive than the competition.

 I admired the frankness of the panel, their willingness to admit they had made the very same mistakes we all make, their openness in answering questions and their ability to take questions from the floor and answer without rehearsal.